iramazam3/iramazam3/README.md

 ---

-## 📊 Research
+## 📊 Research Projects

-### 📄 A Hybrid LLM And Embedding-Based Approach For Biomedical Concept Normaliation In Clinical And Social Media Data
+### 📄 A Hybrid LLM and Embedding-Based Approach for Biomedical Concept Normaliation in Clinical and Social Media Data

 * Converts noisy health text into standardized medical concepts
 * Uses LLMs for linguistic normalization